 Getting better at pull-ups is a subject of concern for many people.
-As with the "Pushup-Push Workout," this idea makes little sense physiologically, but it works.
-You never want to have an extended period of repeating the same exercises day after day, but you can do this workout for ten days, rest for three or four days with no pull-ups, then test on day 14 or 15.
-Then you will find your increase to be as high as 50-100% from your previous max pull-ups.
+As with the "Push-up/Push Workout," this idea makes little sense physiologically, but it works.
+You never want to have an extended period of repeating the same exercises day after day, but you can do this workout for 10 days, rest for three or four days with no pull-ups, then test on day 14 or 15.
+Then you will find your increase to be as high as 50%-100% from your previous max pull-ups.

-Here is a question from a Marine Reservist wanting to max his PFT of 20 pullups:
+Here is a question from a Marine reservist wanting to max his physical fitness test of 20 pull-ups:

 "Where can I find your pull-up routines outlined?
 I am stuck at about 7 pull-ups and would like to get to 10-12."